skancharla33/Siri_BlueStamp_Portfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project
 For my starter project, I chose to build the useless box.
 I chose to do this because I always wondered how flipping a switch wowuld cause an arm to move up from the box, flip the switch, and go back inside the box.
 Through building the useless box, I was able to find the answer to my question: flipping the switch triggers the motor, making it move counter-clockwise.
 This causes the arm, attached to the motor, to move up and out of the box.
 Once it moves far enough to flip the switch, the motor moves clockwise, moving the arm back to its original position.
 Throughout the duration of this starter project, I ran into a couple of problems, mainly getting the motor to work and move the arm to flip the switch.
 When testing out the arm, the batteries began to overheat and give off smoke, which I later learned was caused by the solder that I applied on one of the two screw terminals.
 When I was soldering them in place, I accidentally created a “bridge,” which made the energy from the batteries travel through the bridge and back into the batteries, causing them to overheat.
 I fixed this problem by resoldering the screw terminals and removing the bridge between them.

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>